2KAbhishek/octohub.nvim/README.md

 ### Telescope Integration

 `octohub.nvim` adds a Telescope extension for easy searching and browsing of repositories.

+> Make sure that you define the picker provider as `telescope` in your utils.nvim configuration.

 To use this extension, add the following code to your configuration: